z357412526/mousestyles/doc/source/report/distribution.rst

    - Exponential null rejected but power law null not rejected.
 In this case, we conclude power law is better than exponential.
    - Power law null rejected but exponential null not rejected.
 In this case, we conclude exponential is better than power law.
    - Both two tests not rejected.
 In this case, we conclude both two fits similarly and there is no one significantly better than another.
+Although theoretically we should consider the case when both two tests are rejected, it is highly unlikely this thing happens.
+Because rejecting both two means we have enough evidence to say exponential is better and power law is also better, while not rejecting two might happen, as we tends to protect the null and if they react similarly, we don’t have enough evidence to reject any of them.

 Reference reading:
 ------------------